BradPowell25/ai_teaching_assistant/README.md

-# Electronic / Virtual Teaching Assistant
+## Electronic / Virtual Teaching Assistant
 AIcademic is aimed to support human teaching assistants in their courses by creating a working solution of a virtual teaching assistant.

-Training data:
+### Training Data:
-1. Existing Piazza posts and answers
+- Existing Piazza posts and answers
-2. Pdfs from the courses (books, slides, etc...)
+- Pdfs from the courses (books, slides, etc...)
-3. Videos from the course (screenshots and transcriptions)
+- Videos from the course (screenshots and transcriptions)